U.S. Secret Service Executive and Leadership Team

 • Loucious Hires - Chief Executive Officer

-Loucious Hires, the Chief Executive Officer at U.S. Secret Service, directs the overarching strategic vision and operational framework for the agency.
-This leadership position involves setting the direction for both protective missions and complex criminal investigations, ensuring alignment with national security objectives.
-Hires oversees the integration of advanced technologies and methodologies to enhance the agency's effectiveness in combating financial crimes and safeguarding national leaders.
-The Chief Executive Officer's responsibilities extend to fostering inter-agency collaboration and maintaining the highest standards of operational integrity.
-By guiding resource allocation and policy development, Loucious Hires ensures the U.S. Secret Service effectively addresses evolving threats to the nation's economic and political stability.
-This executive role is central to maintaining public trust and executing the agency's critical mandates across the United States.
+Loucious Hires, the Chief Executive Officer at U.S. Secret Service, directs the overarching strategic vision and operational framework for the agency's dual mandates.
+This leadership position involves setting the direction for both protective operations and complex criminal investigations, ensuring alignment with national security objectives.
+Hires oversees the integration of advanced technologies and investigative techniques to combat evolving threats.
+The Chief Executive Officer's responsibilities include fostering inter-agency collaboration and maintaining the agency's readiness to respond to critical national security events.
+This role demands a comprehensive understanding of federal law enforcement, risk management, and executive protection protocols.
+Loucious Hires drives the agency's mission to safeguard national leaders and preserve the integrity of financial systems against counterfeiting and fraud.

 Stephen Roncone - Chief Financial Officer